SPARC-FAIR-Codeathon/SPARClet/README.md

 ## Project Goals

-SPARC has a large repository of datasets and interactive exploration applicaions like the SPARC flatmaps built into their portal.
-Although, the maps present high resolution intricate anatomical models across species, they are limited by static maps and corresponding literature & dataset retrieveal.
-In the codeathon, we aimed to add additional fucntionalities and further interactions with these maps.
+SPARC has created detailed maps of the PNS, stored as flatmaps.
+However, the current interactivity possible with these flatmaps is basic and non-extensible.
+We use here Leaflet, a popular javascript library for adding interactive features to geographical maps to display and intergrate flatmaps in Jupyter notebooks, popular for their use in scientific data analysis and computing.
+Using this, we hope to allow researchers much greater and extensible interactivity with SPARC flatmaps in an easy to use manner.
 These additonal fucntionalities could help a researcher agument the research process and help in developing a deeper understanding of theor field of study.
-We added techniques to view the flatmaps in a jupyter notebook along with added widgets using the ipyleaflet library.
-We achieved this by building a new python library called Sparclet to aid us in this project.
+To allow for easier use by other, we also built a new python library called Sparclet.

 ## Solution